joostmeijles/blog/content/xc9_k8s_aks.md

 A fully detailed description of what to configure can be found [here](https://github.com/joostmeijles/xc9-k8s/blob/master/xc9/README.md).

 Want a visual impression of how it all works?
-Watch the following movie...
+Watch the following movie..

 {{< youtube YBYQvZKGqEo >}}

 # Scale
 Till now we have seen how to create a cluster, deploy a service, provision storage, and configure a secret.
-This all works pretty smooth with Kubernetes, but the real power of Kubernetes is best shown by its scaling features.
+This all works pretty smooth with Kubernetes, but the real power of K8S is best shown by its scaling features.
 Kubernetes allows you to horizontally scale the number of Nodes or Pods.

 In this example we will look at how to use the Horizontal Pod Autoscaler (hpa) to scale the number of Commerce Pods.
 We plan to scale the number of Commerce Pods from 1 to 3 depending on the CPU load.